chrispy2day/ChrispyCodeNinja/src/blog/Ordering NUnit Tests.md

 Hello all!
 In this blog post I'm going to shows how you can create ordered tests in NUnit.
 Now before you start screaming that unit tests should not have any order dependencies, let me assure you that I know and agree wholeheartedly.
 So why create this project and bother with showing how to do this?
 Simple: there are other kinds of tests besides unit tests, and they often DO have order dependencies.

-or example, if you are running database integration tests, a basic CRUD test might look like this:
+For example, if you are running database integration tests, a basic CRUD test might look like this:

 1. Perform initial get and assure empty.
 2. Add an item.